Friday, January 11, 2013

 Let’s take a look at some ‘drama’ in the Bible and see what normal emotions occurred as a result.
 Bear with me; it will all make sense soon enough.
 I am going to use DE as an abbreviation for Dramatic Event.

-The shortest verse in scripture, yet to me, one of the most powerful and thought-provoking is found in the book of John.
+The shortest verse in scripture, yet to me, it is also one of the most powerful and thought-provoking scriptures, is found in the book of John.

 When Jesus therefore saw her weeping, and the Jews also weeping which came with her, He groaned in the spirit, and was troubled; [v.33]